josh-butler/firefly/README.md

 ## State Machines

 ### Batch Job Monitor
+An State Machine that can be nested within parent State Machines or used independently.
 Monitors the completion status of one or more external Jobs.
 The status of each job is returned when all jobs are considered "complete" or the batch times out.

 ![batch-job-monitor-sfn](./docs/batch-job-monitor-sfn.png)